nschlia/ffmpegfs/INSTALL.md

 This will test audio conversion, tagging and size prediction.

 NOTE: Image embedding is not yet implemented.
 The test has been disabled at the moment.

 Building from GIT
 -----------------

-If you want to build FFmpegfs yourself, e.g. check out the latest version from GIT and be at the bleeding edge:
+If you want to build FFmpegfs yourself, for example check out the latest version from GIT and be at the bleeding edge:

 **If building from git, you'll need these additional prerequisites:**